 - Hut booties or slippers

-If you’re not sure what to bring, read our article about clothing layers to learn about materials that move moisture, insulate and offer protection from the elements.
+If you’re not sure what to bring, learn about how to create a clothing layer system to move moisture, insulate and offer protection from the elements.

 - Toothbrush and toiletries